-Following a 2020 season that conformed to the unique realities of playing a professional team sport during a pandemic, the 2021 campaign promises a return to what could be considered near normal.
-That reportedly includes the likelihood of a return to full stadiums around the country – bringing home-field edge, always a needle-moving factor in football.
-Additionally, a number of key players that opted out of the 2020 season due to health concerns are due back on the field.
+Following an NFL season that conformed to the unique realities of playing a professional team sport during a pandemic, the 2021 campaign promises a return to what could be considered near normal.
+That includes the return to full stadiums around the country.
+Home-field advantage has been and always will be a major factor when betting on pro football.
+Top US sportsbooks have NFL Week 1 odds available to wager on now with a full Sunday slate on tap.

 NFL Week 1 odds